Mind-controlled robotic arm has skill and speed of human limb

-Jan Scheuermann, 53, from Pittsburgh, was diagnosed with a degenerative brain disorder 13 years ago and is paralysed from the neck down.
+Jan Scheuermann, 53, from Pittsburgh, was diagnosed with a degenerative brain disorder 13 years ago and is paralyzed from the neck down.

 "It's so cool," said Scheuermann during a news conference.
 "I'm moving things.
 I have not moved things for about 10 years ...
 It's not a matter of thinking which direction anymore it's just a matter of thinking ‘I want to do that'."